cloudsidedev/appside/README.rst

 Installation
 ~~~~~~~~~~~~

-Appflow is hosted on PiP using python3. ``pip3 install appflow`` will
+AppSide is hosted on PiP using python3. ``pip3 install appside`` will
-install appflow.
+install appside.
 To start using it you first need to *initialize* it:
-``appflow init`` follow the onscreen instructions to set it up!
+``appside init`` follow the onscreen instructions to set it up!

 Developers
 ~~~~~~~~~~